moslisnas/UniversidadAngular18/README.md

 This project contains all the projects generated from the course [Universidad Angular - De Cero a Experto en Angular!](https://www.udemy.com/course/angular-de-cero-a-experto-angular-2-framework-javascript-html-css/).

-The course content is older than version 18 of Angular (the course use Angular 11), so we adapt the project making all commands with Angular CLI of the 18 version.
+The course content is older than version 18 of Angular (the course use Angular 11), so we adapt the project making all commands with Angular CLI of the 18 version and its new functionality like @directive (@if, @else, @for).

 ## Theory concept projects